nastanford/SynFilter/README.md

 --------------------------

-1) Download the desired filter.
+1) Download the desired filter

 2) Extract the PoD.cfg, PoD.dll and PoD.run files into the folder that contains your PoD DiabloII.exe

-3) Launch Diablo II.
+3) Launch Diablo II

 4) Run the PoD Injector

-5) Inject the program into your running Diablo II game.
+5) Inject the program into the Diablo II client

 6) Enjoy!